MDSMonitor: refuse to do "fs new" on metadata pools containing objects

 I'm partial to tagging all MDS objects with some kind of per-FS identifier (either a UUID, or the mdsmap epoch when the FS was created) that will allow the MDS and monitor to spit out a bunch of warnings.
 John has also suggested using RADOS namespaces to put the metadata in a different namespace each time.
 Identify a good plan and implement it.

-#2 Updated by Sage Weil about 2 years ago
+#2 Updated by Sage Weil over 2 years ago

 John Spray wrote: